ryanweideman/homebrew-8bit-cpu/README.md

 * 10 kHz max clock rate (tested)
 * LCD Screen Output

- _The CPU executing "Hello World!" at a 7 Hz clock rate._
+ _The CPU executing "Hello World!" at a 7 Hz clock rate!_
 <img src="/media/hello_world.gif" width="80%"/>

-_A sample of the assembly language_
+_A sample of the assembly language!_
 ```
-# Fibonacci up to 255
+# This program calculates the fibonacci numbers up to 233
+# The result is stored in register A

 initialize:
     ldi A 1    # Load 1 to register A